tovehydmark/wilmaenstrom-portfolio/README.md

-This is a [Next.js](https://nextjs.org/) project created for the artist Wilma Enström as a way for her to show her work.
+This is a portfolio site created in Next.js for the artist Wilma Enström.
 The project is under development.

 ## Getting Started